The "Nuclear Option" Backfire: Why Blocking Common Crawl Destroys Your Visibility

 Key Takeaways

-2. Granularity is Power: OpenAI split GPTBot (Training) and OAI-SearchBot (Search) for a reason.
+2. Granularity is power.
+OpenAI split GPTBot (training) and OAI-SearchBot (search) for a reason.
 Use this distinction to protect your IP while keeping your traffic.

-4. Audit Your WAF: Sometimes your robots.txt is perfect, but your Cloudflare/WAF is blocking "Unknown Bots" by default.
+4. Audit your WAF.
+Sometimes your robots.txt is perfect, but your Cloudflare/WAF is blocking unknown bots by default.
 Ensure CCBot is whitelisted in your firewall.

 References & Further Reading